-In particular, consider an active edge (v, w) of the regular sampling grid illustrated in the left side of Fig. 5.
-If we move each of its endpoints continuously, with the constraint that $f^(v)$ and $f^(w)$ do not change signs, this edge will remain active (two different strategies are shown in Fig. 5).
-For each active edge, then, we create a "detached" edge (v', w'), which allows shared endpoints to move independently.
+Our modification to Marching Cubes explores this independence.
+Some edge transformations do not change the underlying topology: they only change the geometry of the isosurface.
+In particular, consider an active edge (v,w) of the regular sampling grid illustrated in left of Figure 5.
+If we move each of its endpoints continuously, with the constraint that $f^(v)$ and $f^(w)$ do not change signs, this edge will remain active (two different strategies are shown on Figure 5).
+For each active edge, then, we create a "detached" edge (v',w'), which allows shared endpoints to move independently.
 We will move the detached edges to improve their intersection points with the isosurface.
 To guarantee that the geometry of the isosurface stays valid (i.e., the mesh remains oriented, does not self-intersect, and is consistent with the initial topology), we need two conditions on the transformations: